K009/entertainment-you-need/README.md

 Here you can add a new twitter item to the store ^

+This project was created by using React, React Router, Redux, StoryBook, Styled Components and Formik.
+Thanks to it I learned a lot of React basic's and now I'm ready to create more complex applications.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).